Mvelsmid/Fan-Cooler-for-Raspberry-Pi/README.md

 import xbmc
 xbmc.executebuiltin("RunScript(/storage/.kodi/userdata/fanpwm.py)")

+3.in the fanpwm.py file, edit the number line

-3. In the userdata folder, put the script fanpwm.py
+4. In the userdata folder, put the script fanpwm.py

-4. from the repository (Libreelec Add-ons) install Raspberry Tools (RPi.GPIO)
+5. from the repository (Libreelec Add-ons) install Raspberry Tools (RPi.GPIO)
-5. reboot the RPi
+6. reboot the RPi
-6. go to my add-ons and enable Autoexec Service
+7. go to my add-ons and enable Autoexec Service